matthewakrigg05/AboutMe/README.md

 - My current side project is a file locking script to aid with my productivity! fileLocker (https://github.com/matthewakrigg05/fileLocker)

-- I’m also learning more on the side, **Java Swing, Python and Web Dev**
+- I’m also learning more on the side: **Java Swing, Python and Web Dev**

 - All of my projects are available at [https://github.com/matthewakrigg05](https://github.com/matthewakrigg05)